 Executive Vice President, Asset Management

-Christopher Belford serves as executive vice president of asset management for American Healthcare Investors.
-He is responsible for the management of the company’s portfolio of senior housing, skilled nursing and hospital assets throughout the United States and the United Kingdom.
-With more than 24 years of senior level experience in the healthcare space, Belford has extensive experience in the administration of facilities that provide independent living, assisted living, Alzheimer’s/memory care, and skilled nursing for seniors.
+Ray Oborn serves as executive vice president, asset management for American Healthcare Investors.
+He is responsible for the management of the company's approximately $2.9 billion portfolio of senior housing, skilled nursing and hospital assets throughout the United States and the United Kingdom.
+With more than 25 years of senior level experience in the healthcare space, Oborn has extensive experience in the administration and development of facilities that provide independent living, assisted living, Alzheimer's/memory care and skilled nursing for seniors.

 Executive Vice President, Acquisitions